Biden, Harris to make unusual campaign debut in virus era

 And perhaps further confusing the GOP messaging, national Republican Party operatives on Wednesday highlighted progressives’ criticism of Harris’ record as a prosecutor and California attorney general.

-Indeed, Harris, like Biden, no longer supports a single-payer health insurance system, and the two are broadly considered part of the Democratic Party’s mainstream.
+Indeed, Harris, like Biden, doesn’t support a single-payer health insurance system, and the two are broadly considered part of the Democratic Party’s mainstream.
 But Harris memorably raised her hand during one Democratic primary debate when candidates were asked whether they could back a system that scrapped private health insurance altogether.

 She has broadly endorsed the Green New Deal, progressives’ most ambitious set of proposals to combat the climate crisis, but she didn’t make that an anchor of her presidential bid.
 Biden has moved left on his climate proposals during the 2020 campaign but has not fully embraced the Green New Deal.